-The park provides visitors with ample opportunities to enjoy the Great Outdoors from paddling the river, fishing, mountain biking, and hiking around 35 miles of trails.
+The state park offers visitors ample opportunities to enjoy the great outdoors from paddling the river, fishing, mountain biking, and hiking around 35 miles of trails.
 While you’re here, why not get down and dirty and take a guided cavern tour?

 Fishing here at Colorado Bend is reputedly some of the best to be found in Central Texas, and you don’t need a fishing license to cast a line here.
 There is a boat ramp in the park, enabling you to travel downstream to Lake Buchanan.
 You can bring your own craft or rent double or single sit-on-top kayaks right here at the park.

 Big Bend National Park